marcelhoogantink/z2m_PJ-1203A/README.md

 ## PJ_1203A-v5.mjs

 Similar to PJ_1203A-v4 with the following changes:
-  - Updated so it works inder the current Z2M version (
+  - Updated so it works in the current Z2M version (2.6.0) and zigbee-herdsman-converters version (24.11.0)
   - Added optional singel-zero removal for current and power

 ## Home Assistant autodiscovery & Timestamps